frconor-ebook/meditations/_posts/2025-05-09-st-matthias.md

 St. Thomas Aquinas says, "Zeal, whatever way we take it, arises from the intensity of love" (Thomas Aquinas*, Summa Theologiae*, Question 28).

 The first point to increase our apostolic zeal is to grow in our love of God.
-We\'re told in the *Furrow* that "Where there is zeal for souls, good...soil can always be found" (J. Escrivá, *Furrow*, Point 195).
+We\'re told in the *Furrow*, "When there is zeal for souls, good...soil can always be found" (J. Escrivá, *Furrow*, Point 195).

-Those are very encouraging words, because we might think that in this particular area of society, there\'s nothing to be done; or with that particular friend, or this particular environment.
+Those are very encouraging words, because we might think that in this particular area of society, there\'s nothing to be done, or with that particular friend, or this particular environment.

 Lord, help me to have the qualities of zeal that you\'d like me to have---an enduring spiritual ardor.